hgrecco/flexparser/README.rst

 context and how can you configure it to your needs.
 A text file is split into non overlapping strings called **statements**.
 Parsing work as follows:

-1. each file is split in lines.
+1. each file is split into statements (can be single or multi line).
-2. each line is split into statements.
-3. each statement is parsed with the first of the contextually available ParsedStatement or Block subclassed that returns a ``ParsedStatement`` or ``ParsingError``
+2. each statement is parsed with the first of the contextually available ParsedStatement or Block subclassed that returns a ``ParsedStatement`` or ``ParsingError``